aschneiderman/talon-notes/pages/basics-write/cursorless.md

 - [Short video](https://www.youtube.com/watch?v=U6Q9qjSIVQg) and [meetup](https://www.youtube.com/watch?v=w-LxcO4Er0c) of drafts in action

+change <TARGET>" eg: change blue air Deletes the token containing letter 'a' with a blue hat then places your cursor where the token had been

+From docs, on rows:

+The word "row" followed by a number can be used to refer to a line by its line number.
+Note that the line numbers are modulo 100, meaning that you only say the last two digits of the line number.
+Also note that the line must be visible within the viewport.

+"chuck row twenty four"
+"post row eighty nine"
+"pour row eleven"
+"up <number>" / "down <number>"​

+The word "up" or "down" followed by a number can be used to refer to the line that is <number> lines above or below the cursor.
+The line may be outside of the viewport.
+In the case of multiple selections, this mark only refers to the line relative to the primary selection.
+You can turn on relative line numbers in the VSCode settings to make these marks easier to use.

+"copy up one"

+The word "line" can be used to expand a target to refer to entire lines rather than individual tokens:

+eg: take line [blue] air Selects the line including the token containing letter 'a' with a blue hat.

+"block"​

+The "block" modifier expands to above and below the target to select lines until an empty line is reached.

+"take block"
+"take block <TARGET>"

+eginning or end of the line, respectively.

+"take head": select from the cursor the start of the line "take tail": select from the cursor to the end of the line "take head air": selects the mark through to start of the line "take tail air": selects the mark through to the end of the line

+The "phones" command can be used to cycle through homophones for a given target.
+For example, if there were a hat on the h in where, you could say "phones harp" to change it to wear.

+"phones <TARGET>"
+eg:

+# "phones air"

 Other stuff
 - `please` word: search the command pallet for that word ￼